Highlight Your Values with Company Culture Videos: The New Age Billboard

 • If your video feels like an out-of-touch attempt to be “trendy”, it will backfire.

-• Avoid overusing slang, pop culture references, or forced awareness—let your authenticity stand out.
+• Avoid overusing slang, pop culture references, or forced humor—let your authenticity shine.

 ✅ What Actually Works: Creating a Culture Video That Feels Right